petartotev/PT_Demo_ML.NETests/README.md

 Once an instance of DataGatherer is instantiated it also creates a new HttpClient and AngleSharp HtmlParser.
 They are used within a for loop that goes through a number of pages with URLs that end with an article/category number, for example:
 https://www.flagman.bg/article/{articleId}
 The result of this crawling is a string.
+It is cleaned from all its html elements and is saved as a .txt file (comment, vote ratio).
-It is cleaned from all its html elements and is saved as a .txt file.
+For this tutorial, 44137 comments are gathered.
-This .txt file would later be used to train a ML model - 80% for training and 20% for evaluating the accuracy of the algorithm used.
+The .txt file would later be used to train a ML model - 80% for training and 20% for evaluating the accuracy of the algorithm used.

 ---